smartdevicelink/sdl_evolution/proposals/NNNN-GetInputScreen.md

 ## Potential downsides

-Added complexity for Core and HMI
+This adds complexity to Mobile Libraries, JavaScript Library, Core and the HMI.
+It would be a minor version change for affected libraries.

 ## Impact on existing code